Solo Travel in Brighton

 For great vegetarian food head into the Lanes and Terre a Terre.
 Next to Terre a Terre is a fabulous Indian restaurant Indian Summer.
-And next door to that is the great Italian place Edendum.
-Both Indian Summer and Edendum do some fantastic meal deals for lunch and early dinner that are worth checking out.
+Indian Summer does fantastic meal deals for lunch and early dinner that are worth checking out.

 The Sunday roast is another British classic and food and Brighton is a fantastic place to tuck in to one!
 Two of the best pubs for a great roast dinner are the Earth and Stars and Lion and Lobster.
 Make sure you ask for a Yorkshire pudding – they are often served only with roast beef which I completely don’t understand as I believe they go with absolutely everything!

 You can't holiday in Brighton without eating fish and chips!
 It is quite hard to have a bad fish and chip experience in Brighton – a bit like bad pizza in Italy – it just doesn’t happen!
 Whilst there are several options in the Lanes and North Laines they really are best enjoyed sitting on the pebbly beach and purchased from one of the many fish and chip shops on Brighton seafront.

 The classic and best option is The Regency which has been open since the 1930s.
 It also has a fantastic location which provides views of the i360, the burnt down pier (West Pier), and the English Channel.